 Before we continue–I’m not an expert, and I realize that.
-I do write speculative fiction myself but it has yet to be published anywhere.
+I do write speculative fiction myself but it has yet to be published anywhere(Edit: actually, now it has–check out my short story Dragonflies in the magazine Midnight and Indigo.)
 I read all over the map but my favorite genres have always been and will always be fantasy and sci-fi–slightly more fantasy than sci-fi.
-I’ve always set intentions regarding seeing myself and people like me as the default experience, to the point where it’s very second nature now.
+I’ve also always set deliberate intentions regarding seeing myself and people like me as the default experience, to the point where it’s very second nature now.
 That started with being a selective reader in my childhood.
-Even before it was popular to do so, I was always in the bookstore and the library looking for spec-fic books that had black characters, even if they weren’t always by black authors.
-I didn’t need #representationmatters, although of course it does and I could have really used it on those long lonely library trawls.
-For me, black characters in speculative fiction took some searching but weren’t entirely unusual because I could find them when I looked.
+Even before it was popular to do so, I was always in the bookstore and the library looking for books that had Black characters, even if they weren’t always by Black authors.
+For me, Black characters in speculative fiction took some searching but weren’t entirely unusual because I could find them when I looked.
 The quality wasn’t always good, but blackness has always been in speculative fiction.
 It isn’t new.
 What’s changed is the creators.

-Some prominent examples of early black spec-fic characters I enjoyed that come to mind are Steve Perry’s Matadora series–about a pansexual black woman guerilla mercenary who starts a galactic revolution, which blew my mind when I was 16 and only knew what about two of those words actually meant.
-I read Ursula K LeGuin’s EarthSea series, which is populated by mostly people of color in a high fantasy setting without being weird about it.
+Some prominent examples of early Black spec-fic characters I enjoyed that come to mind are Steve Perry’s Matadora series–about a pansexual Black woman guerilla mercenary who starts a galactic revolution, which blew my mind when I was 16 and only knew what about two of those words actually meant.
+I read Ursula K LeGuin’s EarthSea series, which is populated by people of color in a high fantasy setting without being weird about it.
 (Nobody has chocolate skin, woolly hair, or speaks high court jive.)
-Glen Cook is another author I read a lot of–people often bring up the Black Company, but for much of the original series they aren’t actually black.
-In contrast, his Garrett P.I. series, which is shockingly sexist and homophobic in retrospect, also had one of my favorite black men in fantasy.
-I LIVED for the moments when the character of Playmate would show up–he was a happy black man who took no crap from the main character and just ran his stable, read his books, and knew important things at the right time.
+Glen Cook is another author I read a lot of–people often bring up the Black Company, but for much of the original series they aren’t actually Black.
+In contrast, his Garrett P.I. series, which is shockingly sexist and homophobic in retrospect, also had one of my favorite Black men in fantasy.
+I LIVED for the moments when the character of Playmate would show up–he was a happy Black man who took no crap from the main character and just ran his stable, read his books, and knew important things at the right time.

 I’m digressing, I know, but I’ve always loved speculative fiction and my tastes veer towards the far out and intense.
 My point is, though, that when I couldn’t find a book with characters that looked like me or the people I know, I had no problem racebending them and I doubt I’m the only one.

 In any case, you can imagine how I felt when I finally discovered Octavia Butler, starting with the Parables, then Kindred, then on to her deeper darker stuff like Bloodchild and the Patternist series–and everyone was already someone familar to me.
-People were Black, they were Latino, they were Asian, they were multiracial and multicultural, and they were often white as well but they didn’t exist in a vacuum of white default but alongside everyone else.
+People were Black, they were Latino, they were Asian, they were multiracial and multicultural, and they were often white as well but they didn’t exist in a vacuum of white default.
 It was such a revelation to find communities that really reflected an aspect of my reality in these very unreal, imaginative situations.
-From there I suddenly realized that there were other people of color writing speculative fiction as well, with even more characters that reflected the diversity of my own real life and the way I saw myself.
-I got into Tananarive Due, Nalo Hopkinson, Stephen Barnes, and Walter Mosely (who I know is mostly known for his detective novels but wrote some really good, socially cutting sci fi as well.)
+I suddenly realized that there were other people of color writing speculative fiction as well, with even more characters that reflected the diversity of my own real life and the way I saw myself.
+I got into Tananarive Due, Nalo Hopkinson, Steven Barnes, and Walter Mosely (who is mostly known for his detective novels but has also written some really good, socially cutting sci fi).
 There were authors of other races that I liked as well and I’m just going to be really honest with you and say that finding and loving speculative fiction authors of color didn’t make me stop reading white authors, it just broadened my literary world and made me stop putting leaves on James Earl Jones’ head in my mind.
 It was really a big deal to have favorites in the genre that reflected speculative understandings of my reality.

 Things are changing for the better across the board.
 Latinos have had magical realism on lock for decades and Daniel Jose Older is an author I really enjoy.
 Asian authors like R.F.
 Kuang and Ken Liu are also entering our collective speculative imagination.
 It’s all long overdue.